DDMAL/jSymbolic2/README.md

 (http://jmir.sourceforge.net/manuals/jSymbolic_manual/home.html).

 jSymbolic is also packaged with a detailed HTML tutorial that includes worked examples.
-First-time users of jSymbolic may wish to follow this tutorial.
+First-time users of jSymbolic may wish to follow this tutorial(http://jmir.sourceforge.net/manuals/jSymbolic_tutorial/home.html).

 The most recent development code for jSymbolic can be found on its GitHub page (https://github.com/DDMAL/jSymbolic2).
 However, it is strongly suggested